platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

                 set -e
                 curl -O https://example.com/myfile.txt
                 git add myfile.txt
-                git commit --allow-empty -m "Update remote file"
+                git commit -m "Update remote file"
 ```

 The name in this case is `update-file`.

-For more possibilities, see other [operation examples](#source-operation-examples).
+For more possibilities, see other [source operation examples](#source-operation-examples).

 ## Run a source operation

-To run a source operation, you can use the CLI or Console.

 {{< codetabs >}}
 +++